Abstract.

 The

-dominant form of public transport in most Indian cities.
-It
+the dominant form of public transport in most Indian cities.

-has also been identified as a primary cause of gaseous emissions
+It has also been identified as a primary cause of gaseous

-resulting in significant air pollution and the premature death
+emissions resulting in significant air pollution and the

 This paper will trace the development of the battery powered